Tradeweb Markets (TW)

 5. Revenue Growth

-A company’s long-term sales performance is one signal of its overall quality.
-Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
-Thankfully, Tradeweb Markets’s 18.4% annualized revenue growth over the last five years was excellent.
+Reviewing a company’s long-term sales performance reveals insights into its quality.
+Any business can put up a good quarter or two, but the best consistently grow over the long haul.
+Over the last five years, Tradeweb Markets grew its revenue at an excellent 18.1% compounded annual growth rate.
 Its growth surpassed the average financials company and shows its offerings resonate with customers, a great starting point for our analysis.

 Note: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.